tomatyss/taskter/docs/src/providers.md

     ```bash
     export OPENAI_API_KEY=your_key_here
     ```
+  - Ollama does not require an API key.
+Optionally set `OLLAMA_BASE_URL` if your daemon listens somewhere other than `http://localhost:11434`.

 If no valid API key is present, Taskter runs in offline mode and only executes built-in tools.